TanukiSharp/ItchyPassword/README.md

 ### Password tab

 This is where you can generate a password.
-This tab might be merged with the `Cipher` tab in the future.

 ![](./Documentation/02_password.png)

 ### Ciphers tab

-This is where you can encrypt and decrypt any text content.
-It should be named `Cipher` actually, but anyways, it might be merged with the `Password` tab in the future.
+This is where you can encrypt and decrypt any text content. (it should be named `Cipher` actually)

 ![](./Documentation/03_cipher.png)

 ### Re-encrypt tab

-This tab is named `...` to keep it short and avoid taking space in the UI, because it is almost never used, is experimental, and probably buggy.
+This tab is named `...` to keep it short and avoid taking too much space in the UI, because it is almost never used, is experimental, and probably buggy.
 Let's skip it for now.

 ### Logs tab